williamlmao/nextjs-dapp-starterkit/README.md

-# Temple UI
+# Dapp Starter Kit

-Temple is a Next.js template/starter kit that combines some of the best React libraries out there to create a blazing fast site that is easy to update.
+This is a Next.js typescript template/starter kit that comes preloaded with all of the libraries I like to use in my projects.
+This repo handles a lot of the boilerplate setup for you.

-- Modular
-- Fast
-- Modern

 # Libraries